scottyphillips/echonetlite_homeassistant/README.md

 * Rinnai Hot water system (ECHONETLite enabled models)

 * Daikin Hot Water Heaters
-     * A custom Input entity to configure Hot Water Timers can be configured by using a template and a [Service Call](Services.md)
+     * Input entity to configure Hot Water Timers can be configured by using a template and [Service Calls](Services.md).

 ## Installation - Enable ECHONET protocol
 This Custom Component was originally designed for the Mitsubishi MAC-568IF-E WiFi